tenmajkl/wal/README.md

 # Wal

 Wal is lisp-inspired scripting language with really weird tokens written in rust.

+❗ This language is under development and code you have written yesterday may not work today ❗

 ## Docs